 I worked real estate before I ran a handyman shop.
 I saw what homeowners regret.
 The number one mistake in Plano homes built between the late 80s and mid 2000s is treating a slab settlement crack like a paint problem.
 We see this on maybe one in three calls in West Plano.
 The drywall crack above a doorway keeps coming back because the foundation is moving.
 Patching it without a foundation eval just hides the issue.
 Ask any handyman in Plano how they assess a recurring crack.
 If the answer is “we’ll just float it,” call someone else.

 Second mistake: hiring on price alone.
 The cheapest hourly rate often comes from a guy with no insurance and no helper.
 The job runs three times longer than it should.
-The total ends up higher than the shop with the higher hourly.
+The total ends up higher than the shop with the higher hourly rate.
 I tell our guys in training that the price tag isn’t the same as the price.
 The price is what you actually pay when the job ends, plus what it costs you when it has to be redone.

 Plano Neighborhoods We Hear From Most